 - convince any stakeholders that you are serious about it

 - get seed money to build an MVP

 CTOs who have developed several MVPs and turned them into successful ventures when asked about an MVP are immediately thinking about assembling a team of professionals to design a satisfactory UX and develop a test-driven technology platform which would sustain several iterations of backend and frontend refinement while scaling in case of increasing traffic and backend data processing.
-They’re thinking how to convince you to build it in 3 stages and add complex integrations as late as possible.
+They’re thinking about how to convince you to build it in 3 stages and add complex integrations as late as possible.
 They’re also thinking about your business continuity procedures and infrastructure, new people onboarding and supporting other CxOs.
-At the same time they are leaving all the pre-wireframe market research and post-launch marketing, sales, customer care and all the back-office drama to other CxOs.
+At the same time, they are leaving all the pre-wireframe market research and post-launch marketing, sales, customer care and all the back-office drama to other CxOs.

-MVP is just a Minimum Viable Product – it’s not a service, not a relationship with your clients, not a well functioning company.
+MVP is just a Minimum Viable Product – it’s not a service, not a relationship with your clients, not a well-functioning company.